-Modern lifestyles are becoming increasingly sedentary and it’s no surprise that prevalence of lifestyle associated chronic disease is on the rise.
-But despite the barriers to achieving a healthy lifestyle, getting in sufficient exercise isn’t as difficult as you may think.
+Modern lifestyles are increasingly sedentary, so it’s no surprise that prevalence of lifestyle associated chronic disease is on the rise.
+Despite the barriers to achieving a healthy lifestyle, getting in sufficient exercise isn’t as difficult as you may think.
 The benefits are well worth the effort too.

-Exercise actually gives us energy.
 Think about how you feel after sitting around for hours, versus how you feel when you’re up moving around.
-We tend to simply feel better when we’re active.
+We tend to feel better when we’re active.
 Not only this, a vast and growing evidence base consistently demonstrates exercise as associated with reduction in risk of a number of chronic medical conditions, including cardiovascular disease, type 2 diabetes, and cancer.
 None of these conditions are necessarily inevitable – there are so many steps in your life right now to significantly reduce your long term risk of future diagnosis.

 How much exercise do I need?